zzzprojects/EntityFramework-Plus/README.md

 (Compatible with license from [.NET Entity Framework Extensions](http://www.zzzprojects.com/products/dotnet-development/entity-framework-extensions/))

 ## Contribution
-_You received support from us and/or the FREE version helped you?_

 Supporting & developing FREE features takes hundreds and thousands of hours!
 If you like our product please consider making a donation to encourage and keep us running.